grantjforrester/bruno-ticket/README.md

 3. Select 'Open Collection' and select the cloned repository folder.

-4. Set environmnet to 'debug-ticket'
+4. Set environmnet to 'debug-ticket' and check values are correct.

-5. Start application
+5. Start application and any dependencies.

 6. Happy testing!